leocxy/vue-cli-express/README.md

+# Important

+Hello, this project was deprecated.
+Now you can you generate the node.js project using [Shopify CLI](https://github.com/Shopify/shopify-cli).
+You can find the offical project [here](https://github.com/Shopify/shopify-app-node).
+It is using Koa(https://koajs.com/).

+You are welcome to have a look at this project if this can inspire you.

 # Shopify public app scaffold

 This Project include two apps.
 Frontend is vue + webpack dev server.
 Then backend is express.
 Using NeDB as NOSQL.